neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 08 - Graph Embedding/README.md

-# Lab 08 - Graph Data Science
+# Lab 08 - Graph Embedding
 In this lab, we're going to work with some more notebooks.

 ## Cypher Queries